The Knives that Every Home Cook Should Have

 The way to steel the knife is to hold the blade against the steel at a 20-degree angle and draw the blade down towards the end of the steel.
 Alternate both sides of the knife for a total of 6 or 7 passes.
 Try not to use too wide of an angle on the blade or the edges will not align properly on the blade.

 Sharpening a knife, on the other hand, should be done once a month by a professional depending on use.

 Also, get yourself a good cutting board like the one depicted down below.
 This corkboard is inexpensive, easy to clean and stores conveniently upright in most home kitchen cabinets.

 I recommend a cutting board that has a hard surface such as acrylic or hard plastic.
-A hard cut resistant surface will not form deep grooves in the board where bacteria can grow and cause food contamination.
+A hard cut-resistant surface will not form deep grooves in the board where bacteria can grow and cause food contamination.
 I use hardwood particleboard that has rubber stoppers on the bottom to prevent slipping while cutting.